Delta24-sterol reductase

-Thus, the two substrates of this enzyme are 5alpha-cholest-7-en-3beta-ol and NADP^{+}, whereas its 3 products are 5alpha-cholesta-7,24-dien-3beta-ol, NADPH, and H^{+}.
+The three substrates of this enzyme are 5α-cholesta-7,24-dien-3β-ol, reduced nicotinamide adenine dinucleotide phosphate (NADPH), and a proton.
+Its products are lathosteol and oxidised NADP^{+}.
+The enzyme can act on other sterol sidechain double bonds, for example to produce cholesterol and lanosterol.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is sterol:NADP+ Delta24-oxidoreductase.
 This enzyme is also called lanosterol Delta24-reductase, and it participates in biosynthesis of steroids.